Written by Pat Hanrahan and Julie Zelenski

 These headers define the types appropriate for the machine being used, as well

-The other standard header files (<stdio.h>
+None of the other standard header files (<stdio.h>

 , <string.h>

-and so on) are not to be used.
+and so on) are available;

 In hosted mode, the main